FloydFernandes/data-science-portfolio/README.md

 ### ‣ [Cluster Analysis](https://github.com/FloydFernandes/data-science-portfolio/tree/main/projects/Clustering) <a name="ca"></a>
 <a title="Chire, CC BY-SA 3.0 &lt;https://creativecommons.org/licenses/by-sa/3.0&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:EM-Gaussian-data.svg"><img width="256" alt="EM-Gaussian-data" src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d8/EM-Gaussian-data.svg/256px-EM-Gaussian-data.svg.png" ></a>

-  * [Clustering groups in EastWestAirlines data](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Clustering/Airline_customer_miles.ipynb): I used three clustering models to get different groups of customers in the data.
+I used three clustering models to get different groups in the data.
 The **first** model used is the *hierarchial clustering* model which uses the *Euclidean* distance to pair / group the data.
 We have to give the number of clusters so that the algorithm can make a cut in the hierarchy to give us the specified number of clusters.
 The **second** model used is the *K-Means clustering* model which selects centeroids in the data and use Euclidean distances to pair the data in a group.
 The K-Means algorithm requires the value of K, which I found out using elbow method.
 The **third** model is the *DBSCAN* model which again pairs the group of data using distance measures, usually the Euclidean distance.
-DBSCAN tries to find the dense regions based on the epsilon value given by us.
+DBSCAN tries to find the dense regions (data points near each other) based on the epsilon value given by us.

+  * [Clustering groups in EastWestAirlines data](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Clustering/Airline_customer_miles.ipynb): Used all three models mentioned above to classify the type of customer in the airline data based on the different features given.

     * *Tools used: pandas, numpy, statsmodels, sklearn, scipy, matplotlib*

-  * [Clustering groups of states in USA accoriding to crime](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Clustering/USA_crime_data_clustering.ipynb): I used three clustering models to group different states in the USA according to the crimes.
-The **first** model used is the *hierarchial clustering* model which uses the *Euclidean* distance to group the data.
-We have to give the number of clusters so that the algorithm can make a cut in the hierarchy to give us the specified number of clusters.
-The **second** model used is the *K-Means clustering* model which selects centeroids in the data and use euclidean distances to pair the data in a group.
-The K-Means algorithm requires the value of K, which I found out using elbow method.
-The **third** model is the *DBSCAN* model which again pairs the group of data using distance measures, usually the Euclidean distance.
-DBSCAN tries to find the dense regions based on the epsilon value given by us.
+  * [Clustering groups of states in USA accoriding to crime](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Clustering/USA_crime_data_clustering.ipynb): different states in USA can be classified into groups based on the crime-rates.
+For this, I used all three models mentioned above to classify the states in different groups.

     * *Tools used: pandas, numpy, statsmodels, sklearn, scipy, matplotlib*